FBI failed to provide details on contact with Clinton campaign lawyer: Judicial Watch

 In response, Judicial Watch announced Tuesday it has filed lawsuits seeking the full release of all relevant documents.
 The flurry of litigation comes just days before Special Counsel Robert Mueller's report is set to be publicly released, with some redactions.

+Now that Mueller's investigation has concluded, the chairmen wrote that they were renewing their previously rejected requests for "details on the FBI’s decision not to seek potentially-relevant information during the Midyear investigation."

+DOJ REACHED SECRET AGREEMENT WITH CLINTON LAWYERS NOT TO SEARCH SERVER EMAILS RELATED TO CLINTON FOUNDATION

-The report is expected to shed more light on the Mueller probe's conclusions that the Trump campaign did not improperly collude with Russia, despite months of speculation.
-And, Judicial Watch said in a press release, the ongoing litigation could provide more information on the origins of the Russia investigation -- origins that many in the GOP have decried as blatantly political.
+The Mueller report's Thursday release is expected to shed more light on the Russia investigation's conclusions that the Trump campaign did not improperly collude with Russia, despite multiple attempts by Russian-affiliated individuals to involve the Trump team in computer hacking.

+The ongoing litigation and document requests could provide more information on the beginnings of the Russia investigation, which Republicans have charged was tainted with visible anti-Trump bias from the start.

 “How and why did the FBI pay Christopher Steele, who was already being funded by the Clinton campaign and DNC through Fusion GPS?”
 Judicial Watch President Tom Fitton asked in announcing the lawsuits.
 “That we had to sue for this basic information shows the FBI may have something more to hide.”